-Just like in all other STEM disciplines, the biodiversity sciences has a human diversity, inclusion, equity, and access problem. iDigBio feels strongly that diversity is a strength and that we all have work to do to make the biodiversity community a welcoming, inclusive, and safe environment for all. iDigBio is committed to doing our part to directly support marganilized people while also working with our community to create change.
+Just like in all other STEM disciplines, the biodiversity sciences has a human diversity, inclusion, equity, and access problem. iDigBio feels strongly that diversity is a strength and that we all have work to do to make the biodiversity community a welcoming, inclusive, and safe environment for all. iDigBio is committed to doing our part to directly support marganilized people in biology, specifically BLAANA (Black/African-American, Latinx, Asian, Arab, and Native American) as well as other under-represented people in STEM while also working with our community to create change.
 We are working to do so through multiple initiatives:

 iDigBio and the Office of Academic Support (OAS) and Student Support Services (SSS)/TRIO Program at University of Florida (UF) have co-organized a free Biology Career Conference and Fair since 2019.
 The goal of this event is to give students the chance to explore opportunities in biology and paleontology through workshops, panels, career shadowing, and tabling.
 This event is open to both undergraudates and high school students from all around the country.
 Learn more in this STEM4ALL Video Presentation

 Broadening Diversity in the Biological Sciences: A Series of Workshops for Undergraduate and Graduate Students included three workshops for undergraduate students and recent graduates that focused on opportunities for careers and graduate study in field and environmental biology, biodiversity, ecology, and evolution.

 A follow-up to the first series was recently funded.
 This time iDigBio is collaborating with multiple groups including Central Michigan University, BLUE, Rancho Santa Ana Botanic Garden, North Carolina Museum of Natural Sciences and La Brea Tar Pits & Museum.

 STEM Inclusive Teaching Practices Webinar Series (2020)